Index funds are the best thing to happen to individual investors since the inception of the stock market.

 People who purchase index funds are buying a diversification strategy.
 They design funds such as the SPDR S&P 500 ETF Trust (NYSEARCA: SPY) to offer a high margin of safety.
 The hope is that SPY will retain value because it holds equity in the 500 most successful companies in the USA.

 They base the diversification of Index Funds on Modern Portfolio Theory.
-Economist Harry Markowitz created Modern Portfolio Theory in the 1952 Journal of Finance paper Portfolio Selection.
+Economist Harry Markowitz created It in the 1952 Journal of Finance paper Portfolio Selection.
 The theory was so influential that Markowitz won a Nobel Prize in Economics.

 Modern Portfolio Theory teaches that the right mix of investments can offer higher returns and lower risks.
-When fund managers create an index, they try to apply the Modern Portfolio Theory.
+When fund managers create an index, they try to apply this theory.

 Steady Returns